 Prior to joining Kirkland, Mark was at the U.S. Department of Justice, where he served as Deputy Attorney General of the United States after being unanimously confirmed by the U.S. Senate.
 As Deputy Attorney General, Mark was second-in-command of the Justice Department and oversaw all of its criminal and civil enforcement efforts.
-Among other things, he authored key Justice Department's policies concerning aspects of white collar enforcement, in what is generally referred to as the "Filip Memo."
 As Deputy Attorney General, Mark also represented the Department in interactions with Congress, the White House, and other cabinet-level Departments, as well as with numerous foreign governments throughout Europe, the Middle East, Asia, and South America.
 Mark also served as Acting Attorney General for the new administration after January 20, 2009, until Attorney General of the United States, Eric Holder, was confirmed.

 Prior to serving as Deputy Attorney General, Mark spent four years as a federal judge in the U.S. District Court for the Northern District of Illinois after being confirmed 96-0 by the U.S. Senate.
-During his tenure as a judge in Chicago, Mark presided over a full docket of federal civil and criminal cases, including lawsuits concerning securities law, antitrust and other competition issues, health care law, intellectual property, and commercial law disputes.
-Mark also presided over numerous class-action cases and served as a judge in multidistrict litigation (MDL) proceedings.
+During his tenure as a judge in Chicago, Mark presided over a full docket of federal cases, including lawsuits concerning intellectual property rights, securities law, antitrust and other competition issues, health care law, and a wide variety of commercial law and property disputes.
+Mark also presided over numerous class action cases and served as a judge in multidistrict litigation (MDL) proceedings.

 Before his time on the bench, Mark was a partner at Skadden Arps Slate Meagher & Flom in Chicago, where he practiced from 1999 to 2004.
-He represented clients in varied industries in complex civil litigation, as well as in criminal cases, internal investigations, and corporate integrity matters.
-He also advised clients on litigation issues related to corporate transactions.
+He represented clients in varied industries in complex civil litigation, antitrust and competition, and intellectual property, as well as in criminal cases, internal investigations, and corporate integrity matters.
 His representations involved, among others, the financial, health care, telecommunications, manufacturing, and insurance industries.

 Mark joined Skadden after serving as an Assistant U.S. Attorney in the United States Attorney’s Office for the Northern District of Illinois.
 From 1995 to 1999, he prosecuted a broad variety of criminal cases, including public corruption, financial fraud, and tax offenses.
 He argued and tried numerous cases to verdict before juries and also argued numerous cases in the court of appeals.
 In this position, he was the recipient of the U.S. Department of Justice’s Director’s Award for Superior Performance.